swastiksagar/wazuhlabproject/README.md

 <img width="" height="323" alt="Screenshot 2025-08-26 070022" src="https://github.com/user-attachments/assets/3d4014e5-1550-4232-9701-6ece478ec0ab" /><br>

 *Wazuh provided the virustotal scanned link in the details section of the event.
-The malware got detected due the integration of virustotal API.*
+The malware got detected as malicious on 36 engines due the integration of virustotal API.*

 ```http
 https://www.virustotal.com/gui/file/17d81134a5957fb758b9d69a90b033477a991c8b0f107d9864dc790ca37e6a23/detection/f-17d81134a5957fb758b9d69a90b033477a991c8b0f107d9864dc790ca37e6a23-1754894123